Cellulitis of the Eye in Children

 - MRI.
 This test uses a large magnets and a computer to make detailed images of tissues in the body.
 This scan can also help show how much of the eye area is infected.

-How is cellulitis of the eye treated?
+How is cellulitis of the eye treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 The two conditions may be treated differently.